 The cause was a fleeting “boys will be boys” lark; the effect was permanent changes in the way Fort Worth prepares for disasters.

-Two boys experimenting with cigarettes and matches near the intersection of St. Louis and Peter Smith streets started the Great South Side Fire of April 3, 1909.
+Two boys experimenting with cigarettes and matches near the intersection of St. Louis and Peter Smith streets started the great South Side fire of April 3, 1909.
 First a nearby barn went up in flames.
 The fire quickly jumped to another building.
 And another.
 Within minutes the fire, fed by wood-framed, wood-shingled houses and winds gusting to forty miles per hour, was spreading to the north, toward downtown with what the Star-Telegram called “uncontrollable fury.”

 All of Fort Worth’s fire companies were dispatched to the fire, as were companies from Dallas, who arrived by train even as Dallas on that day battled its own major fire in Oak Cliff.
 Fire companies from Weatherford and the city of North Fort Worth also helped Fort Worth.

 The Fort Worth Panthers and Detroit Tigers even canceled their exhibition baseball game that day and helped fight the fire.

 The Fort Worth fire department, still using horse-drawn equipment, was not prepared for such a conflagration.
 “Helpless,” the Star-Telegram said in its first report.
 The fire melted the copper wires of the fire department’s alarm telegraph.
 The fire melted fire hoses.
 The streetcar lines lost electricity for about three hours.
+Telephone service was disrupted.

 After three hours, the voracious fire simply ran out of fuel and burned itself out.
-Much of the South Side was reduced to a black forest of charred posts and brick chimneys.
+Much of the near South Side was reduced to a black forest of charred posts and brick chimneys.
 The aerial photo shows the burn zone today.
-The yellow circle is where the fire began.
+The yellow circle is the intersection of St. Louis and Peter Smith streets.
 The blue circle in the upper right shows the location of . . .

 The early headlines show the scope of devastation.
-Among the buildings destroyed were fine homes, a sanitarium, and three churches (Broadway Baptist, Broadway Presbyterian, and Swedish Methodist Episcopal).
+Among the buildings destroyed were one hundred residences and three churches (Broadway Baptist, Broadway Presbyterian, and Swedish Methodist Episcopal).
 The $2 million in estimated damage would be $44 million today.